 All training is conducted with industry standard tools, equipment, and resources within a workshop and simulated building site environment.
-Student access to IT resources are also available in our computer labs.
+Student access to Learning and Assessment resources are also available through their student Study Spot portal which can be accessed through their own device.